 The obvious benefit of automated testing is time savings for testers.
 Additionally, automation testing can actually deliver better results because of its ability for increased test coverage.
 Where manual testing can only cover a certain number of device and OS permutations, automated testing can cover many more.
 This leads to better error detection.
 Automated testing is often more cost-effective in the long run because test scripts can be reused.

-Benefits of Continuous Testing vs. Automated Testing
+Continuous Testing vs. Automated Testing

 The main benefit of continuous testing is that despite quicker release schedules, your brand’s reputation and the user experience are protected.
 Releasing sub-standard software is a risk to a business’s bottom line.